Preetham-p06/AirSense/README.md

-**AirSense**
+AirSense

 This project was built in 24 hours for the OSU AI Hackathon.

 AirSense is a real-time asthma severity monitoring application that predicts peak flow using wearable vitals and environmental data.
 The system combines machine learning, a Flask API, and a React frontend to deliver live asthma risk classification and historical tracking.

-**Overview**
+Overview

 AirSense estimates a user's peak flow in liters per minute using health metrics and air quality data.
-It then converts the prediction into a percentage of the user's personal best and classifies asthma severity into Green, Yellow, or Red zones.
+It converts the prediction into a percentage of the user's personal best and classifies asthma severity into Green, Yellow, or Red zones.

-The application also stores previous predictions and displays trends over time.
+The application also stores previous predictions and visualizes trends over time.

 Technology Stack

-Backend:
+Backend

 Python